diasmailson/diasmailson/README.md

 My name is Mailson Dias, from Brazil.
 I have a degree in Systems Analysis and Development from SENAI/CIMATEC.

+🌱 I’m currently learning about Python in Bootcamp: Suzano - Python Developer [2025]

 ---

 ### 🤖 Linguagens e Tecnologias